The 5 safest neighborhoods to live in San Francisco

 If you’re thinking about moving to San Francisco, you are likely wondering which parts or neighborhoods of the city are safe and welcoming.
 The good news is that the crime rate in San Francisco is lower now than it was before the pandemic, according to the San Francisco Gate newspaper.

-Short-term housing providers like Blueground often have furnished apartments available in the safest neighborhoods in San Francisco, taking some of the guesswork out of your search for housing.
-Of course, any search for housing should begin with a look at the latest crime rate.
+But even with a drop in the overall crime rate over the past several years, you may want to start your housing search in the safest neighborhoods in San Francisco.
+Of course, any housing search should begin with a look at the latest crime rate.
 San Francisco archives their police data online so that it is easy to see areas with higher rates of incidents.
-We crunched the numbers to present you with the five safest neighborhoods in San Francisco.
+We crunched the numbers to present you with the five safest neighborhoods in San Francisco in addition to a crime map of the Bay Area.

 2. Noe Valley

 Family-friendly Noe Valley is another one of the safest neighborhoods in San Francisco.
 According to Bekins, this lovely area experiences 61% less crime than the average rate of the city.
 Noe Valley is ideal for anyone who wants to live a lifestyle.
 There are many walking paths and a weekly farmer’s market.
-Also, there are some wonderful green spaces that are ideal for exercising or entertaining children, including Glen Park and Upper Noe Recreation Center.
+Also, some wonderful green spaces are ideal for exercising or entertaining children, including Glen Park and Upper Noe Recreation Center.

 3. Sea Cliff

 Sea Cliff is a planned community in the northwest part of the city.
 Neighborhood Scout reports that it is the safest neighborhood in San Francisco based on the low number of violent crimes.
 In addition to being a safe neighborhood, Sea Cliff is ideally located.
-Residents are near the famous Presidio and a number of beautiful hiking trails, including the Lands End Trail.
+Residents are near the famous Presidio and several beautiful hiking trails, including the Lands End Trail.
 The neighborhood also has its own small beach, China Beach.

 4. Marina District

 Another one of the safest areas in San Francisco is the popular Marina District.
 According to the website Upgraded Home, this neighborhood is safer than 42% of California cities.
-The Marina District sits right on San Francisco Bay, and there are a number of cafes, bars, and restaurants with waterfront views.
+The Marina District sits right on San Francisco Bay, and there are several cafes, bars, and restaurants with waterfront views.
 There are also incredible views of the Golden Gate Bridge from the area, making it a popular place to rent an apartment.
 The Palace of Fine Arts is a neighborhood landmark that is perfect as a meeting spot or the background for your first “I moved to SF” selfie.

-But how to choose the best neighborhood for you?
+How to choose the best neighborhood for you?

 Even if you have decided to only look in the safest areas of San Francisco, there are still other factors to consider in your housing search.
 First of all, you need to figure out your budget for housing.
 Keep in mind that San Francisco is one of the more expensive cities in the U.S. If you cannot afford to rent a studio or a one-bedroom apartment on your own, you may want to consider living with roommates.
 In addition, be sure to consider the cost of living in San Francisco.
 For example, you can consider utilities like electricity, gas, Internet, and water as part of your monthly housing budget.